Tanzania Tax Identification Number (TIN): All You Need To Know

 Acquisition of TIN (How to Get it)

-TIN application is done online on the TRA gateway portal by submitting the required supporting documents of the applicant’s identity, business registration documents, correct description of the premises where the proposed business or investment is to take place, and other relevant information.
+TIN application is done online on the TRA taxpayer portal by submitting the required supporting documents of the applicant’s identity, business registration documents, correct description of the premises where the proposed business or investment is to take place, and other relevant information.

-The taxpayer portal allows for both resident and non-resident persons to apply for either a business TIN or non-business TIN using a National Identification Number (NIN) or any valid identification card including a passport, driving licence, Voters’ ID, and Zanzibar ID.
+The taxpayer portal allows for both resident and non-resident persons to apply for either a business TIN or non-business TIN using a National Identification Number (NIN) or any valid identification card including a passport, driving license, Voters’ ID, and Zanzibar ID.
 Upon registration and application, one can obtain a TIN within 24 hours.

 In cases where one has forgotten his/her TIN, a person can visit the TRA offices with valid identification documents for retrieval of the TIN.